alvsanand/spark-generic-connector/README.md

 ## SgcConnector ready to use

-Nowadays, Sgc has implemented the following connectors/connector:
+Nowadays, Sgc has implemented the following connectors:

-* Google services compatible:
+* Google services:
     * CloudStorageSgcConnector: is able to fetch files from [Google Cloud Storage](https://cloud.google.com/storage).
     * DataTransferSgcConnector: is able to fetch files from [DoubleClick Data Transfer](https://support.google.com/dcm/partner/answer/165589?hl=en).